Gardening Tips for Summer: 5 Easy Steps

 - Protective gloves

 - Protect Your Garden Knees with the Very Best Iron Side Knee Sleeves!
-This are tried & true!!!
+These are tried & true!!!

 All in all, you should be prepared to get your hand dirty this summer.